-Top Cycling Tips For Better Climbing – How to climb a mountain or two on a bike, and have more fun doing it.
+Top Cycling Climbing Tips – How to climb a mountain or two on a bike, and have more fun doing it.

 Climbing is the hard part.

-Hills, let alone mountains, are surely the number one obstacle for new cyclists, being associated with hard work and pain and all that.
+Hills, let alone mountains, are surely the number one obstacle for new cyclists, since they are associated with hard work and pain and all that.

 On the other hand, conquering difficult climbs on a bike gives you a sense of achievement and success that’s hard to equal any other way.
 Many times, you get the additional reward of incredible vistas that you feel you have truly earned.

-For newcomers to cycling especially, first and foremost is not so much a cycling tip as a prerequisite for happy cycling: use a bike equipped for the terrain you want to ride on.
+For newcomers to cycling especially, the first and most basic tip is a prerequisite for happy cycling no matter where you ride: use a bike equipped for the terrain you want to ride on.
 If you are ready to head for the hills that means having a wide enough range of gears to climb hills.
 If your bike doesn’t have a low enough gear to switch to when you tackle a hill, you simply won’t be able to ride up it.

-And a word of explanation: when we talk about low and high gears, we’re talking about the numbers used to compare one gear with another.
-Avoiding the technical aspects, a low gear means more turns of the pedals to go a certain distance; a high gear means fewer turns.
+When we talk about low and high gears, we’re talking about the numbers used to compare one gear with another.
+Avoiding the technical aspects, a low gear means it takes more turns of the pedals to go a certain distance; a high gear means fewer turns.
 Pedaling at the same rate, you will go slower in a lower gear.
 That means less effort, and so in a lower gear you can go up a steeper hill.
 If it’s confusing, think of lower gears as easier gears.

 Get a Jump With Your Gears